oqolarte/oblong/content/project/site.md

 I am going the more "progressive" route of bypassing the traditional way to PhD.
 After reading [Nadia Eghbal](https://nadiaeghbal.com)'s post, "[Reimagining the PhD](https://nadiaeghbal.com/phd)," I'm now more inclined to do this.

+I can't also imagine spending at least three years getting a master's degree, holding on to the fact that it's "necessary" to further my career.
+I am, more or less, happy with the opportunity cost of not dealing with it.

 Instead of going through the application process for post-graduate studies, may I now enlist you, Dear Public, as my peer reviewer?
 I hope you don't mind.
 I dislike receiving rejection emails from The Only University I applied for one year ago.